gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-10-29-temporary-title.md

 ##### Fixing the tree representation: domains of validity

 Let's create an **alternative** tree representation that we can use it to predict the `git log` command outcome.
 Pretty neat, isn't it?
-That a tree, no doubt about that, and a good complement to tree representation which we already use to predict the `git rebase` behaviour.
+It _is_ a tree, no doubt about that, and also a good complement to tree representation which we already use to predict the `git rebase` behaviour.
 ![A fat-tree alternative graphical representation of a git repository.](../../../../../images/gardening_with_git/alternative-tree-representation.png)

 Now, we have **two trees**: a _skinny_ tree and a _fat_ tree, which both model properly the Git behaviour of different kinds of commands.
 Understanding the difference between both kinds of commands is the key to determine **which representation we should use** to predict the output of _any_ given Git command.